 Santiago Canyon College's Process for Awarding Chafee Grant Awards

-In order for the Santiago Canyon College Financial Aid Office (SCC FAO) to submit the Financial Aid Need Analysis (FNAR) to CSAC and include the Chafee Grant as part of the student's financial aid package, the student's current year FAFSA financial aid file must be complete.
+In order for the Santiago Canyon College Financial Aid Office (SCC FAO) to submit the Financial Aid Need Analysis Report (FNAR) to CSAC and include the Chafee Grant as part of the student's financial aid package, the student's current year FAFSA or CADAA file must be complete.

-- If the student was selected for verification by the Department of Education the student must submit all of the required documents in order for the SCC FAO to complete the verification process.
+- If the student's FAFSA or CADAA was selected for verification by the Department of Education or CSAC, the student must submit all of the required documents in order for the SCC FAO to complete the verification process.

-Students may check to see if any documents are required, check their SAP Status, and check the status of their Financial Aid File by logging on to Web Advisor and opening the Financial Aid link.
+Students may log in to Self-Service to see if any documents are required, check their SAP Status, and check the status of their Financial Aid File at www.sccollege.edu/selfservice.

 Once the student's financial aid file is complete and the FNAR has been submitted to CSAC, the SCC FAO will add the Chafee Award as “Estimated" and mail a revised award letter to the student.
 The award will remain estimated until we receive notification from CSAC that the student's Chafee Grant was funded.
 Once the Chafee Award has been funded by CSAC, we will notify the student regarding the disbursement process as long as the student has remained eligible.
 (Eligibility requirements are described above)